-This interdisciplinary major will prepare students to teach English to speakers of other languages in domestic and international settings and is a complement to other Carroll majors.
-The TESOL major integrates appropriate Carroll courses in a program that offers American and international students another practical, marketable field of study.
+This interdisciplinary major will prepare students to teach English to speakers of other languages in U.S. and international settings and is a complement to many other Carroll majors, including, but not limited to, English, French, Spanish and International Relations.
+The TESOL major integrates appropriate Carroll courses in a program that offers students another practical, marketable field of study.